Beau Flynn

 Beau Flynn (born March 23, 1970) is an American film producer.
 He is best known for producing blockbuster films such as Skyscraper, Rampage, San Andreas, and Hercules, all of which starred Dwayne Johnson.
 Flynn has also produced independent films, including Requiem for a Dream, Tigerland, Choke, and The House of Yes.
-He has been married to film actress Marley Shelton since 2001 and they have two daughters.

 Career

 Flynn has been a member of The Academy of Motion Picture Arts and Sciences and the Producers Guild of America for over 18 years.
 His first job in the industry was as an executive assistant to producer Scott Rudin.

 Flynn has often worked with actor Dwayne Johnson, including on the 2018 action films Skyscraper and Rampage.

 Flynn's 2015 release, San Andreas, based on his own original idea, was New Line Cinema and Warner Bros. most successful film of the year, grossing $475 million worldwide.
 A few of FPC's other titles include: Baywatch, Hansel & Gretel: Witch Hunters, Journey 2: The Mysterious Island, The Rite, and Journey to the Center of the Earth.